Grandmother of fire victims arrested on injury to a child charges

 Waco police have arrested the grandmother of two children who died in a duplex fire Nov.
 2, accusing her of recklessly abandoning the children and taking no action to help them.

-Andrea Aleman, 44, was arrested around 1:30 p.m.
+Andrea Aleman, 44, was arrested at about 12:30 p.m.
 Thursday on two counts of second-degree felony reckless injury to a child in the deaths of two children she frequently cared for: Anthony Cole Puente, 4, and Rachel Rose Aleman, 2.

-Aleman and her 11-year-old child escaped the fire around 1:30 a.m. on Nov.
+Aleman and her 11-year-old child escaped the fire at about 1:30 a.m.
+Nov.
 2 at 1218 Webster Ave., which Waco Fire Department officials say was started in the rear kitchen of the small home by an occupant.

 “When she was alerted to a fire in the kitchen by both awakened young children, she did not immediately get up to investigate,” the affidavit states.
 “Instead, she chose to remain in bed for at least several minutes in a home with no working smoke alarms.